code-monet/sim-gamer-kit/docs/fffsake/index.md

          in to show up) that you want to use through Joystick Gremlin.
     4. Check "Enable filtering" and unplug-replug (or power off/on) the device.
-7. Go back to Joystick Gremlin, ensure that your physical device is still there.
+7. Launch Joystick Gremlin, ensure that your physical device is still there.
-    If not, double check that you added the Joystick Gremlin application path correctly (for your chosen scheme, allowlist or blocklist).
+    If not, double check that you added the Joystick Gremlin application path correctly (if you're using the allowlist approach) in HidHide.
 Then click on "Enable" button.

-This is a lot of setup, if you made it this far, congratulations!
+This is a lot of setup; if you made it this far, congratulations!
 You've enabled some really powerful tools for your sim gaming journey.

 ## Usage

-Once you've completed the above setup, future setup involves:
+Once you've completed the above one-time setup, future usage involves:

 1. Launching HidHide and ensuring the filter is enabled.
 2. Launch Joystick Gremlin and load your desired profile.
 Click on "Enable".

+I suggest starting with a single Joystick Gremlin profile and then branching out to more as you gain experience with this tool.

 At this point you can launch your game and configure it for vJoy.
 You should be able to select and configure it inside the game as you would any other device.

 ### FFFSake Features